Cal Poly Mustangs men's soccer: 2006 to 2014: Paul Holocher era

 Paul Holocher, former MLS draft pick and brief USMNT-rostered attacking midfielder, was introduced as the Mustangs' new head coach on January 27, 2006.

 In 2006, with then-Spanos Stadium still under construction, Cal Poly played its home soccer games at the Sports Complex, north of the baseball and softball fields, now known as the turf fields.
 2007 brought the completion of the renovation and expansion of Mustang Memorial Field Presented by Dignity Health French Hospital Medical Center and the ability to host larger crowds.

 Posting a record in 2008 of 11–6–6, Cal Poly placed third in the Big West and qualified for the NCAA Division I Tournament.
 Cal Poly managed to upset No. 11-ranked UCLA, 1–0, to advance to the second round before losing 0–3 to No. 14 UC Irvine.

 After eight years as head coach, Holocher announced on August 11, 2014, that he had stepped down to move to Hawai'i and serve as the Director of Development with Maui United Soccer Club.
 In eight seasons, Holocher directed the Mustangs to a 72–60–25 record and an NCAA Tournament appearance, Cal Poly's second since joining Division I in 1994.
 Phil Ruskin, a second-year assistant coach, was promoted to be the interim head coach upon Holocher's departure, and coached the 2014 season.

 2015 to 2022: Steve Sampson era

 In December 2014, Cal Poly hired former United States Men's National Soccer Team Head Coach Steve Sampson.
 Sampson led the US in the 1998 World Cup and also served as an assistant coach in the 1994 World Cup.
 He coached Santa Clara to the 1989 national championship and coached the LA Galaxy to the 2005 MLS Cup and the US Open Cup.

 The Mustangs returned to the NCAA Tournament in 2015 following the program's first Big West Tournament match victory.
 The season saw Cal Poly peak at No. 20 in the national Top 25 Poll on October 27.
+During the 2015 season, midfielder Chase Minter scored on a bicycle kick at CSUN, earning TopDrawerSoccer's national college Goal of the Week award.
+Months after the 2015 season, Cal Poly saw three players chosen in the 2016 MLS SuperDraft, tied for the seventh-most draft choices from one school across the country for the year.
+Cal Poly made return trips to the conference tournament in 2019 and 2021.